hkamel/MCW-IoT-for-business/Hands-on lab/HOL unguided - IoT for business.md

 -   One of the first things you may notice is that there are new telemetry data points listed above the graph.
 You should also see new devices showing up on the map over New York City.
 In the screenshot below, the new voltage telemetry option is selected, and data for the two new traffic lights appear beneath.\
     ![The Monitoring Web App dashboard displays with the previously described information.](images/Hands-onLabunguided-IoTforbusinessimages/media/image14.png "Monitoring Web App dashboard")

--   Create a new filter with the following parameters:
+-   Create a new device group with the following parameters:

-    -   Filter Name: Buses
+    -   Name: Buses

     -   Field: Properties.Reported.Type